 - Huge variety in climate and topography.
 Colombia has it all: a Caribbean and a Pacific coast, lush forests, dry deserts, the start of the Andes range and a big slice of the Amazon.
 It’s almost like a compressed version of South America as a whole, with a different environment only ever a bus ride away.

 - Huge biodiversity.
 Colombia has some of the highest biodiversity on the planet and is home to countless species of birds, fish, mammals, etc. making it a wonderful destination for trekking and scuba diving.

 If you’re on a regional trip, keep in mind that it is not possible to enter Colombia from Panama overland.
-Well, you theoretically could if you were very reckless, but generally speaking this is a dangerous no-go area.
-If you want to travel between these countries without flying, I can strongly recommend sailing from Panama to Cartagena or vice versa as this is an incredible experience that is vastly superior to flying.
+Well, you theoretically could if you were extremely reckless, but generally speaking this is a no-go area filled with smugglers and jaguars.
+If you want to travel between these countries without flying, I strongly recommend sailing from Panama to Cartagena or vice versa as this is a phenomenal experience that is far superior to flying.

 In the north of Colombia you’ll find the colonial old city of Cartagena, as well as Santa Marta which is not so notable in itself but makes for a great base for exploring Tayrona National Park (home to beautiful white sand beaches and jungle) as well as a good point from which to make the Lost City trek.
 The town of Taganga, a short ride from Santa Marta, is Colombia’s main destination for scuba diving and is a bit of a backpacker party hub.